How To Start An LLC in Nebraska

 The Limited Liability Company (LLC) is a popular entity structure for businesses in Nebraska.
 The LLC provides personal liability protection and has the potential to save money on taxes.
 With our step-by-step guide, you can learn how to form an LLC in Nebraska yourself.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal entity that protects the business owner’s personal assets.
 So, if the LLC is sued, the owner’s personal assets are usually protected.